gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 Foliability implies something which is very mundane for us: that space and time are separated, orthogonal, entities.
 We measure space with a ruler, time with a clock.
 Ever a situation arose in which we needed both a rule and a clock to measure space, or a ruler and a clock to measure time.
 And, to be frank, this is always true as long as we are measuring a small enough neighborhood of spacetime (most of us never even left Earth anyway).
 However, in theory, this cannot be guaranteed over the entire spacetime (globally) for whatever solution of GR.
 This is a feature (not a bug) of its full invariance under diffeomorphism maps.
 Hence, if we want to establish a global notion of time evolution, initial data, *etc*. (necessary for a well-defined Cauchy problem), we need to assume foliability and make use of a foliation.

 The Arnowitt-Deser-Misner (ADM) formalism makes use of a foliation to split Einstein's equations apart.
 Mind that there are many (*a.k.a.* infinite) ways to split Einstein's equations apart, but the ADM one is remarkable because the result of projecting Einstein's equations onto the leaves, separates them in constraint *versus* dynamical equations.
-Concurrently, it establishes the trio $\left( \Sigma_{\lambda}, h_{ij}, K_{ij}\right)$ as their Cauchy data.
+Concurrently, it establishes the trio $\left( \Sigma_{\lambda}, h_{ij}, K_{ij}\right)$ as, presumably, their Cauchy data.

 ## Constraint equations